matrix-org/synapse/docs/workers.md

 ##### The `events` stream

-The following endpoints should be routed direclty to the workers configured as stream writers for the `events` stream:
+The following endpoints should be routed directly to the workers configured as stream writers for the `events` stream:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/rooms/.*/redact